Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has several production AWS accounts and a central security AWS account.
 The security account is used for centralized monitoring and has IAM privileges to all resources in every corporate account.
 All of the company's Amazon S3 buckets are tagged with a value denoting the data classification of their contents.
 A Security Engineer is deploying a monitoring solution in the security account that will enforce bucket policy compliance.
 The system must monitor S3 buckets in all production accounts and confirm that any policy change is in accordance with the bucket's data classification.
 If any change is out of compliance; the Security team must be notified quickly.
 Which combination of actions would build the required solution?
 (Choose THREE)

-- [ ] Configure Amazon CloudWatch Events in the production accounts to send all S3 events to the security account event bus.
+- [x] Configure Amazon CloudWatch Events in the production accounts to send all S3 events to the security account event bus.
 - [ ] Enable Amazon GuardDuty in the security account. and join the production accounts as members.
-- [ ] Configure an Amazon CloudWatch Events rule in the security account to detect S3 bucket creation or modification events.
+- [x] Configure an Amazon CloudWatch Events rule in the security account to detect S3 bucket creation or modification events.
-- [x] Enable AWS Trusted Advisor and activate email notifications for an email address assigned to the security contact.
+- [ ] Enable AWS Trusted Advisor and activate email notifications for an email address assigned to the security contact.
 - [x] Invoke an AWS Lambda function in the security account to analyze S3 bucket settings in response to S3 events, and send non-compliance notifications to the Security team.
-- [x] Configure event notifications on S3 buckets for PUT; POST, and DELETE events.
+- [ ] Configure event notifications on S3 buckets for PUT; POST, and DELETE events.

 ### A security engineer is auditing a production system and discovers several additional IAM roles that are not required and were not previously documented during the last audit 90 days ago.
 The engineer is trying to find out who created these IAM roles and when they were created.
 The solution must have the lowest operational overhead.
 Which solution will meet this requirement?

-- [x] Import AWS CloudTrail logs from Amazon S3 into an Amazon Elasticsearch Service cluster, and search through the combined logs for CreateRole events.
+- [ ] Import AWS CloudTrail logs from Amazon S3 into an Amazon Elasticsearch Service cluster, and search through the combined logs for CreateRole events.
 - [ ] Create a table in Amazon Athena for AWS CloudTrail events.
 Query the table in Amazon Athena for CreateRole events.
-- [ ] Use AWS Config to look up the configuration timeline for the additional IAM roles and view the linked AWS CloudTrail event.
+- [x] Use AWS Config to look up the configuration timeline for the additional IAM roles and view the linked AWS CloudTrail event.
 - [ ] Download the credentials report from the IAM console to view the details for each IAM entity, including the creation dates.

+### A company has a new AWS account that does not have AWS CloudTrail configured.
+The account has an IAM access key that was issued by AWS Security Token Service (AWS STS).
+A security engineer discovers that the IAM access key has been compromised within the last 24 hours.
+The security engineer must stop the compromised IAM access key from being used.
+The security engineer also must determine which activities the key has been used for so far.
+What should the security engineer do to meet these requirements?

+- [ ] In the CloudTrail console, under CloudTrail event history, search by access key for the compromised key, with the correlated events, and identify which IAM user the key belongs to.
+In the IAM console, revoke all active sessions for that IAM user.
+- [ ] Create a new CloudTrail trail.
+In the CloudTrail console, under CloudTrail event history, search by access key for the compromised key, view the correlated events, and identify which IAM user the key belongs to.
+In the IAM console, revoke all active sessions for that IAM user.
+- [ ] Create a new CloudTrail trail.
+In the CloudTrail console, under CloudTrail event history, search by access key for the compromised key, view the correlated events, and identify which IAM role the key belongs to.
+In the IAM console, delete that IAM role.
+- [x] In the CloudTrail console, under CloudTrail event history, search by access key for the compromised key, view the correlated events, and identify which IAM role the key belongs to.
+In the IAM console, revoke all active sessions for that IAM role.

 ### After multiple compromises of its Amazon EC2 instances, a company's Security Officer is mandating that memory dumps of compromised instances be captured for further analysis.
 A Security Engineer just received an EC2 abuse notification report from AWS stating that an EC2 instance running the most recent.
 Windows Server 2019 Base AMI is compromised.
 How should the Security Engineer collect a memory dump of the EC2 instance for forensic analysis?

-- [x] Give consent to the AWS Security team to dump the memory core on the compromised instance and provide it to AWS Support for analysis.
+- [ ] Give consent to the AWS Security team to dump the memory core on the compromised instance and provide it to AWS Support for analysis.
 - [ ] Review memory dump data that the AWS Systems Manager Agent sent to Amazon CloudWatch Logs.
-- [ ] Download and run the EC2Rescue for Windows Server utility from AWS.
+- [x] Download and run the EC2Rescue for Windows Server utility from AWS.
 - [ ] Reboot the EC2 Windows Server, enter safe mode, and select memory dump.

+### A Security Engineer received an AWS Abuse Notice listing EC2 instance IDs that are reportedly abusing other hosts.
+Which action should the Engineer take based on this situation?
+(Choose three.)

+- [ ] Use AWS Artifact to capture an exact image of the state of each instance.
+- [x] Create EBS Snapshots of each of the volumes attached to the compromised instances.
+- [x] Capture a memory dump.
+- [ ] Log in to each instance with administrative credentials to restart the instance.
+- [x] Revoke all network ingress and egress except for to/from a forensics workstation.
+- [ ] Run Auto Recovery for Amazon EC2.

+### A company had one of its Amazon EC2 key pairs compromised.
+A Security Engineer must identify which current Linux EC2 instances were deployed and used the compromised key pair.
+How can this task be accomplished?

+- [x] Obtain the list of instances by directly querying Amazon EC2 using: `aws ec2 describe-instances –fi1ters "Name=key-name,Values=KEYNAMEHERE"`.
+- [ ] Obtain the fingerprint for the key pair from the AWS Management Console, then search for the fingerprint in the Amazon Inspector logs.
+- [ ] Obtain the output from the EC2 instance metadata using: `curl http: //169.254.169.254/latest/meta-data/public- keys/0/`.
+- [ ] Obtain the fingerprint for the key pair from the AWS Management Console, then search for the fingerprint in Amazon CloudWatch Logs using: `aws logs filter-log-events`.

 ### A security engineer must develop an encryption tool for a company.
 The company requires a cryptographic solution that supports the ability to perform cryptographic erasure on all resources protected by the key material in 15 minutes or less.
 Which AWS Key Management Service (AWS KMS) key solution will allow the security engineer to meet these requirements?